gr8willi35/DSI_CS3/README.md

 Lastly I looked to adjusting my threshold acceptance to improve the model.
 When looking at the Roc Curve the Threshold value is where on the curve I am setting my acceptance, so the higher the value the more book summaries are classified as sci-fi.
 The default is .50 so I tried increasing it by .05 intervals comparing the results, and I use a final threshold value of 0.55.
 This misclassifies more books as being science fiction than the lower threshold value, but increases the total number of predictions and in a real scenario it makes more sense to put more books in front of a user and let them choose what is important.

 I calculated precision and recall from my confusion matrix to evaluate the effectiveness of my model.
+These values are based on the threshold set and changing that will result in a more precise model or a better recall, but one must be sacrificed for the other.

 Recall = 60.7%
 Precision = 71.8%

 ![image](https://user-images.githubusercontent.com/25779351/116622185-e7947c80-a909-11eb-8fab-3e19338f613a.png)

-### Final Thoughts
+### Final Thoughts and Future Improvements

 My final model accuracy was 87.7% and my final list of important words is below.